Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ![codeloco.urls.py](/documentation/validation/PEP8-codeloco-urls-py.png)

 ## Testing

 ### Manual testing

-I checked each page (home, signup, login, logout, post, detail, create, edit, delete) to make sure everything looked ok at all screen sizes.
+I checked each page (home, signup, login, logout, post, detail, create, edit, delete) to make sure everything looked ok at all screen sizes using devtools.
+I also got family and friends to test my site on their different devices.

-*** overall check on navbar and footer and overall navigation between pages

 I am going to use the user stories as my structure for manually testing my project.
+This testing was carried out on my development website and the fully deployed site on heruko.

-#1 manage posts
+#2 manage posts

 - as admin I can create a post

 If I do not enter data in the required fields it gives a warning to add data to the required fields.
 It is ok not to have data in the excerpt field.
 It is also ok to not include an image, if an image is not added by the admin/user a stock image will be included.

 ![showing warnings for required fields](/documentation/testing/admin_add_post_1.png)